respondcreate/django-versatileimagefield/docs/specifying_ppoi.rst

-method (by `Kevin Cazabon <http://www.cazabon.com/>`__) is what powers the image manipulation of the ``crop`` Sizer and it takes an optional keyword argument, ``centering``, which expects a 2-tuple comprised of floats which are less than 0 and greater than 1.
+method (by `Kevin Cazabon <http://www.cazabon.com/>`__) is what powers the image manipulation of the ``crop`` Sizer and it takes an optional keyword argument, ``centering``, which expects a 2-tuple comprised of floats which are greater than or equal to 0 and less than or equal to 1.
 These two values together form a cartesian coordinate system that dictates where to center the crop: